George Holani: Professional career

 Holani signed with the Seattle Seahawks as an undrafted free agent on May 3, 2024.
 He was waived on August 27, and re-signed to the practice squad.
 On December 26, Holani was signed to the active roster after Kenneth Walker III was placed on injured reserve.
-On September 14, 2025, in Seattle's game against the Pittsburgh Steelers, Holani scored his first NFL touchdown, recovering Seattle's own kickoff in the end zone.
+As a rookie, he appeared in five games, mainly contributing on special teams.